-Where possible, please avoid dropping off or collecting your child within the 9.30am to 3.30pm period as children and staff will be taking part in activity sessions.
-If you do need to drop off or collect within these hours, please call the camp directly first to arrange this.
+Where possible, please avoid dropping off or collecting your child within the 9.15am to 3.30pm period as children and staff will be taking part in activity sessions.
+If you do need to drop off or collect within these hours, please speak directly Camp Manager at sign in to arrange this.
 If your plans change and you need to collect your child between these hours, please call our head office on 0208 103 0101.
 We will be able to get a message to your camp manager.

 Don’t worry, your child will be well cared for until you arrive.
-If you’re likely to be delayed after 4pm, please call the camp so our staff can let your child/ren know.
+If you’re likely to be delayed after 4pm, please call 0208 103 0101 so our staff can let your child/ren know.
 We’ll book them into the Extended Camp, and you will be charged £7 which will be added to your account.

 If you think you’ll be later than 6.00pm please arrange for someone else to collect your child.
 We are only registered to care for children until 6.00pm and are obliged to notify Children’s Services of any child still on site after this time.
 Any parents collecting children after 6.00pm will also incur a charge of £5 for every 5 minutes which will be charged to your account.